atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 s
 ‘ioo .
 Oiit an estate!
-Yet, ” added he, fofr |; ening his voice, “if yon will conlent “to wait till my father’s death, and put C“ “under my protection, I will I “promise to be yours.” r *
+Yet, " added he, fofr |; ening his voice, “if yon will conlent “to wait till my father’s death, and put C“ “under my protection, I will I “promise to be yours." r *
 #
 r, '
 4/
 V *' V *
 u
-g “No, Mr. Lumley, ” answered she
+g “No, Mr. Lumley, " answered she
 * the tears trembled in her eyes;
 “no, I say — I will not enter into fo “hazardous an engagement.
 Sir Though“ “may outlive and I do not wish to come into a family who will
 4
 “despise me.
-I beg, therefore, that “you will leave me : let us at once “break off an acquaintance which, if “continued, can only render me more “unhappy.”
+I beg, therefore, that “you will leave me : let us at once “break off an acquaintance which, if “continued, can only render me more “unhappy."
 4
 \
 * i
 9
-“And can you desire to make me “wretched, Fanny ?” said he, with the most affefling air imaginable.
+“And can you desire to make me “wretched, Fanny ?" said he, with the most affefling air imaginable.
 “You
 ft
 0